AFoggs/itmd-362-pp/pp-07/readme.md

 towards the very button, and the login button is a little smaller and towards the bottom right due to the fact that most people are right handed.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL):https://developer.apple.com/ios/human-interface-guidelines/visual-design/branding/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: The design itself is just like the actual logo for IIT.
+It takes up the top third of the page.
+This way, it makes a presence without blocking out any other needed information.